 After it happens, maybe nobody says anything, but you’re both left wondering who was right, who was wrong, and why we say our prayers in so many different ways.

 Here at The Pillar, we wondered why some Catholic prayers have more than one version — and we wondered what some prayer phrases mean in the first place.
-So with help from some liturgical research, and an assist from Msgr.
-Charles Pope of the Archdiocese of Washington, we bring you answers to the most pressing Catholic prayer questions you never knew you had.
+So with help from some liturgical research, we bring you answers to the most pressing Catholic prayer questions you never knew you had.

 Hail Holy Queen

 “...to thee do we send up our sighs, mourning and weeping in this valley of tears…” Or wait — Is it vale?
 “Vale of tears?”